davesweb/dashboard/docs/crud.md

 - **Index action**: the index action registers the index route which shows a paginated overview of all model objects.
 - **Trashed action**: the trashed action registers the trashed index route which shows a paginated overview of all soft deleted model objects.
-- **View action**: the view action registers the view route which shows a detailed page of a single model.
+- **Show action**: the show action registers the show route which shows a detailed page of a single model.
 - **Create action**: the create action registers the create and store routes for creating and storing a new model object.
 - **Edit action**: the edit action registers the edit and update routes for editing and updating a model object.
 - **Destroy action**: the destroy action registers the destroy route which deletes a model object.